 Lasts and trees

 Our bespoke shoe and boot lasts are made to our measurements and instruction by Spring Line in Northampton.
 Once we have finished making your bespoke shoes, they are sent back to Spring Line, along with the lasts, so that their experienced last makers can create bespoke trees.
-We include trees as part of our bespoke service because we believe that they are vital to the longevity of your shoes, to keep them looking good.
+We believe that shoe trees are vital to the longevity of your shoes, to keep them looking good.
 Each pair is personalised with the customer’s initials and come as easy-to-remove, three-piece trees with a brass ring pull.